Capacity building grants available from Metro's North Portland Enhancement Committee.

 Community organizations with past project experience located in or serving the University Park, Arbor Lodge, Portsmouth, Overlook, Cathedral Park, St. Johns or Kenton neighborhoods have the best chance of being successful.
 Organizations or projects that have applied for or received enhancement grants in the past are preferred.

 All capacity-building proposals must be designed to meet the intent of the program and achieve at least one of the following program goals:

 Write a letter of interest describing how your organization would use capacity-building support to better serve the needs of North Portland residents.
 Focus on improvements in management, technical and physical infrastructure, organizational development or other areas that best

 build your ability to serve the community in the future.
 Letters will be accepted now through Sept.
 3, 2013.
-Find detailed instructions to guide your submission and other community enhancement grant information
+Find detailed instructions to guide your submission, a list of frequently asked questions and other community enhancement grant information

 Letters of interest will be reviewed by Metro staff and North Portland Enhancement Grant committee members.
 Five or more organizations with the greatest potential will be selected to receive technical assistance in developing a full funding proposal.
 Technical assistance includes

 one-on-one professional coaching available free of charge to selected applicants.
 From those proposals, the best-qualified will be selected to receive grants of $35,000-$50,000 to support their capacity-building project.
 The committee will consider awarding projects outside of this funding range at its discretion.

 Metro Councilor Sam Chase, District 5, chairs the North Portland Enhancement Committee.
 Seven citizens serve on the committee, each living in and reporesenting a neighborhood in the North Portland target area.